benxshen/TDD-money-problem/step-by-step.md

   * `Should we keep both the multiplication tests ?`

 #### Checklist for cleaning tests :
-- [ ] Would we have the same code coverage if we delete a tests ?
+- [ ] Would we have the same code coverage if we delete a test ?
 - [ ] Does one of the tests verify a significant edge case ?
 - [ ] Do the different tests provide unique value as a `living documentation` ?